DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 └── primitive_type_check.yaml
 ```

-So seeing the structure of this validator, there is an `init`, a number of implementations under `validators` and the `yaml` file used to describe the plugin.
+Seeing the structure of this validator, there is an `init` module, there are a number of implementations in the `validators` package, and the `yaml` file used to describe the plugin.

 Taking a look at the bool validator we'll see the primitive validator interface: